Ahmed-Hekal-01/Senya/README.md

-# 🌍 croatia Travel Guide
+# 🌍 Croatia Travel Guide

 An Android app designed to help travelers explore **croatia** by providing useful information about the city, its culture, attractions, and the best time to visit.
 The app offers quick insights, photos, and travel tips for anyone planning a trip.